drewharts/PaymentCaseStudy/README.md

 - Run using docker so make sure you have Docker and Docker Compose

-- Once you have docker and project open run 'docker-compose up -d --build'
+- Once you have docker and project open run *docker-compose up -d --build*

 - Navigate to http://localhost:3000

-- You can shutdown containers afterwards with 'docker compose down'
+- You can shutdown containers afterwards with *docker compose down*

 ## What I'd do without a 2.5 day time constraint: